-Mr. Heath is an experienced trial lawyer who has represented businesses throughout the country in complex corporate litigation for the last seventeen years.
-He has pursued or defended numerous nine- and eight-figure disputes, including obtaining a complete defense jury verdict on behalf of an institutional client facing $100 million in contract and business tort claims.
-He has been effectively defending companies against class action claims for over a decade and recently secured the dismissal of a proposed nationwide class action brought against an international manufacturing company, without the company making any payment to the plaintiff, potential class members, or plaintiff's counsel.
+For more than 20 years, Ed has helped businesses across the globe resolve their disputes.
+An experienced trial lawyer, he has pursued or defended numerous nine- and eight-figure cases, which includes obtaining a full defense jury verdict following a multi-month trial for an institutional client facing $100 million in contract and business tort claims.
+He has been effectively defending companies against class action claims for over a decade, such as securing the dismissal of a proposed nationwide class action brought against an manufacturing company without the need for any payment to the plaintiff, potential class members, or plaintiff's counsel.

-Mr. Heath also regularly advises institutional clients in connection with criminal and civil government investigations and enforcement actions.
-This work has involved federal agencies such as the United States Attorney's Office, the Federal Bureau of Investigation, the Internal Revenue Service, the Department of Health and Human Services, the Department of Labor, and the Environmental Protection Agency, as well as the attorneys general and other administrative agencies in various states.
+Ed routinely advises institutional clients in connection with civil and criminal government investigations and enforcement activities, including with respect to issues involving the Foreign Corrupt Practices Act and federal and state False Claims Acts.
+This work has involved federal agencies such as the United States Attorney's Office, the Office of Special Counsel, the Federal Bureau of Investigation, the Securities and Exchange Commission, the Department of Homeland Security, Internal Revenue Service, the Department of Health and Human Services, and the Environmental Protection Agency, as well as various state attorneys general and other administrative agencies.

-As a result of his litigation and government enforcement experience, Mr. Heath is routinely called upon to conduct internal investigations for companies and provide guidance on matters of corporate compliance and litigation risk.
+As a result of this experience, Ed is often called upon to conduct internal investigations for companies and organizations, domestically as well as in Europe and Asia, and to provide guidance on matters of corporate compliance and litigation risk.

 His clients have included technology companies; manufacturers; financial institutions and financial services firms; health care entities; educational, charitable, and religious organizations; professional associations, such as law and accounting firms; municipalities; judges; and media personalities.